 Why You Should Care About Measurement In Your Company

-- Increase accountability.
-“Because certain things are being measured, you can see it in black and white,” explains Henderson.
+Just as important: it increases accountability.
+“Because certain things are being measured, you can see it in black and white.”

 Now that we know the importance of measurement, let’s look at how to make sure that data is lowering risk and improving performance.